seuqaj114/seuqaj114.github.io/_posts/2020-08-20-newtonianvae.md

 1. diagonal matrices $A$, $B$ and $C$;
 2. non-negative $C$.

 Diagonality encourages correct coordinate relations between $u$, $x$ and $v$, since linear combinations of dimensions are eliminated.
-Using non-negative $C$ is key to obtain a correct directional relation between the actions and the states (suppose $C$ is negative; now if you pointed the blow the drier towards the goal the ball would move backwards!).
+Using non-negative $C$ is key to obtain a correct directional relation between the actions and the states (suppose $C$ is negative; now if you pointed the blow the dryer towards the goal the ball would move backwards!).
 We use strictly negative B to provide a correct interpretation of the v term as friction, which adds trajectory stability.

 We train all the components end-to-end on a dataset of random transitions by minimizing the lower bound on the marginal likelihood (ELBO):